zagrosjawar/INFO215-web-science/sparql-queries/README.md

 # SPARQL Queries on Wikidata

-This repository contains SPARQL queries to fetch specific information from [Wikidata](https://www.wikidata.org/).
+This directory contains SPARQL queries to fetch specific information from [Wikidata](https://www.wikidata.org/).
 Below are the queries for different tasks:

 ## 2.1 Find all American Politicians whose fathers were also politicians